Toyota Camry: The Most Annoying Problem You Should Know About

-Certain Toyota models, both Camrys and other models primarily from 2006 through 2011, have been going through as much as a quart of oil in 1,200 miles.
-Some owners reported the “oil pressure” light comes on sooner than expected.
-In addition, Toyota dealers told people that burning oil is normal and not a problem.
-They also denied warranty coverage on some engine repairs.
+Toyota Camrys and others primarily from 2006 through 2011 exhibit excessive consumption of a quart of oil in 1,200 miles.
+Moreover, some owners reported an oil pressure light sooner than expected.
+However, Toyota dealers told people that burning oil is normal and not a problem.

-Toyota did issue an internal technical service bulletin (TBS) on August 11, 2011, which read: “Some 2006–2011 model year vehicles equipped with the 2AZ-FE engine may exhibit engine oil consumption.
+Toyota issued an internal technical service bulletin (TBS) on August 11, 2011.
+The bulletin read: “Some 2006–2011 model year vehicles equipped with the 2AZ-FE engine may exhibit engine oil consumption.
 The piston assembly has been changed to minimize oil consumption.”
-In addition, “P030# (cylinder # misfire detected) DTC may also be set as a result of oil consumption.”
+The TBS also stated, “P030# (cylinder # misfire detected) DTC may also be set as a result of oil consumption.”

-The TBS was not a recall, and it said repairs should be covered by the standard Toyota Powertrain Warranty of 60 months or 60,000 miles.
-However, the vehicle would first need to pass a test.
-The dealer would mark the oil level on the dipstick, have the owner drive 1,200 miles, and recheck the oil level.
+The TBS was not a recall, and it stated repairs should be covered by the 60-month, 60,000-mile Toyota Powertrain Warranty.
+However, owners would have to submit their vehicles for testing before the repair.
+Specifically, the dealer would mark the oil level on the dipstick and have the owner drive 1,200 miles.
+After the drive, the dealer would recheck the oil level.
 If more than a quart of oil had been used, the repairs would be covered by the warranty.
 Vehicles no longer under warranty or ones that didn’t pass the test were out of luck, and owners would have to cover the cost of repairs.

-For the Camry HV, Car Complaints shows that problems began right away in 2007, the first model year it was available.
-That year has the most overall complaints.
-It actually had more brake problems than engine problems for 2007 model year, but excessive oil consumption was the most reported engine issue.
-For 2008, interior accessory problems were the most reported, but the oil consumption issues continued.
-Just as many owners reported excessive oil consumption issues for the 2009 Camry HV, and the problem was still reported in 2010 but by many fewer people.
+For the Camry HV, Car Complaints reveals that problems began right away in 2007, the first model year it was available.
+As a result, the 2007 model has the most overall complaints.
+However, it had more brake problem complaints than engine problems for the 2007 model year, but excessive oil consumption was the most reported engine issue.
+Furthermore, just as many owners reported excessive oil consumption issues for the 2009 Camry HV.

-For the standard Toyota Camry, Car Complaints shows 284 people reporting excessive oil consumption as the No. 1 problem on the 2007 Camry.
-Engine problems, and specifically excessive oil consumption, are the top issue also for the 2008, 2009, and 2010 model years.
+For the standard Toyota Camry, 284 people reported excessive oil consumption as the No. 1 problem on the 2007 Camry.
+Engine problems, and specifically excessive oil consumption, are the top issues for the 2008, 2009, and 2010 model years.
 For the 2009 Toyota Camry, people reported the issue appearing at around 95,700 miles and costing an average of $1,400 to repair.